 Doing a practicum provides you with an unparalleled opportunity to gain real-life experience and find out firsthand what it is like to work in the field of Criminal Justice.
-Your field practice coordinator will help you find a placement that meets your interests and career goals.
+Your Career Development Coordinator will help you find a placement that meets your interests and career goals.
 Please read the information below carefully before you attend a field practicum info session.

 Goals of field practice